hamers/mse/README.md

 The script `test_mse.py` can be used to test the installation.
 The script `run_system.py` is useful for quickly running a system.

-See the user manual (doc/doc.pdf) for more detailed information.
+See the user guide (doc/doc.pdf) for more detailed information.

 Adrian Hamers, September 2020